 The plant data in the Audubon Native Plant Database come from the Biota of North America Program (BONAP), one of the most comprehensive sources of native plant information in the United States.
 The BONAP data show us where plants are native and Audubon's bird experts then selected plants that are beneficial to birds and generally available for purchase in the nursery trade; those plants are listed on the 'Best Results' tab in the search results.
-If you're interested in specific types of plants or want to attract particular types of birds, you can use the pull-down filter menus to narrow your search results.
 The 'Full Results' tab lists all the native plants for each location, including plants you probably won't see in the nursery trade.

 Each type of plant listed in Best Results produces resources (nuts, seeds, nectar, etc.) or may host insects that can support birds.
 The types of birds supported by those resources are shown next to the plant, with a link to Audubon's Guide to North American Birds that shows all the members of that group.
 Our bird data only covers species found in North America, so we can't currently show birds that would be attracted to native plants in Hawaii.
 (To learn how to help native birds in Hawaii, click here.)

 If you’d like to narrow down your search results based on specific types of plants, resources, or birds, you can use the pull-down filter menus in the Best and Full Results tabs.
 You can also filter your list by keyword; type in the name of the plant or any word found in the plant’s description, and your list will show you every profile in which that keyword appears.
 Looking for shade-tolerant species or ones that thrive in dry soil?
 Type “shade” or “dry” respectively into the keyword filter to see all the plant profiles that contain those terms.